mfenniak/cloud-persistent-storage/README.md

 [![CircleCI](https://circleci.com/gh/mfenniak/cloud-persistent-storage.svg?style=svg)](https://circleci.com/gh/mfenniak/cloud-persistent-storage)

-cloud-persistent-storage is a tool designed to attach persistent storage devices to cloud servers that are configured to auto-scale.
+cloud-persistent-storage attaches persistent storage to auto-scaling cloud servers.

-Currently it supports attaching AWS EBS volumes to Linux AWS EC2 servers running in an autoscaling group.
-In the future, I'd love to support more cloud platforms, more server platforms, and more provisioning strategies.

 Here's how it works:

-- When your server starts up, you run the cloud-persistent-storage with a simple YAML configuration file.
+- When your server starts up, it automatically runs cloud-persistent-storage with a simple YAML configuration file.
-- cloud-persistent-storage searches for existing AWS EBS volumes that match its configuration, and are available to be attached to this EC2 instance.
+- cloud-persistent-storage searches for existing AWS EBS volumes that match configured tags, and are available to be attached to this EC2 instance.
     - If a volume is found, it is attached.
-    - If no volume is found, it creates one based upon its configuration.
+    - If no volume is found, it creates a new volume and attaches it.
-- After the volume is attached, it detects whether a filesystem exists on the volume.
-If none is found, one is initialized.
+- After the volume is attached, it ensures that a filesystem exists on the volume.
-- The filesystem is mounted at a configured mount point.
+- The volume is then mounted at a configured mount point.

-Pretty simple!

-The biggest caveat is that EBS volumes can only be mounted to servers in the same availability zone that they were originally created in.
-So, if you're using this tool in an autoscaling group that launches servers across multiple availability zones, it's possible to "orphan" volumes in the other AZ and not attach them when they're available.
-Correcting this is planned in a future enhancement.
+If your server is re-provisioned for any reason (eg. scheduled maintenance on the underlying hardware, terminated for a software or configuration upgrade, or just flat out terminated by a mistake), the same process will be repeated on a new replacement server, giving a new server instant access to the existing persisted data.

 For a complete working example, check out the [`terraform/aws/example`](terraform/aws/example) sub-directory and its documentation.